How to encourage kids to play independently

 Here are three ways to do this:

-• choose open-ended toys that encourage creativity (e.g., building blocks – these are my son’s favorites right now, pretend play toys, kinetic sand, etc) and make it easy for the child to access and use them.
+- choose open-ended toys that encourage creativity (e.g., building blocks – these are my son’s favorites right now, pretend play toys, LEGOs, etc) and make it easy for the child to access and use them.

-8. Avoid using screens when kids are bored
+8. Avoid relying on screens when kids get bored

 Many times, when kids are bored, it feels tempting to keep them busy using screens.
 And it works in the short run!